Cheetah vs leopard? If you’re a lover of giant spotty cats, you might seem a little unsure as to what the differences between the two felines are.

 The Sabi Sands in South Africa is always a good choice, as guides know where resident leopards roam.

-It’s easier to spot African leopards in savanna grassland than in thick forests because there are fewer places for the cat to properly hide.
+It’s easier to spot African leopards in savanna grassland than in thick forests because there are fewer places for the cat to hide properly.

 So the Masai Mara or any of East Africa’s plains should provide an opportunity to see this animal in the wild.